rgundapaneni/LambdaExpressions_and_Streams/README.md

 # Lambda and streams in java

-Lambda and streams features added in JDK 8 are a great improvments in java language.
+Lambda expressions and streams are two features added in JDK 8.
+These two features are great additions to the language.

 - Allows parallel processing
 - Filters in streams behaves as transformers of the strams